-- 3.3.15 Commercial DRT services in the UK, largely operating in England so far, are generally registered as a flexible bus service with the Traffic Commissioner, and operations are open for general use. - 3.3.16 This registration requires operators to comply with the guidelines set out by the Traffic Commissioner on certain areas.
-For example, the guidelines state that buses must arrive to a customer not more than ten minutes earlier and not more than ten minutes later than the time specified in the booking. - 3.3.17 Another obligation is that all passengers on board a vehicle must be subject to paying the same fare conditions.
-This may be viewed as a limitation by some DRT operators, as the opportunity to charge 'surge fares' based on demand are restricted, as can happen on ride-hailing services, such as Uber.
+3.3.15 Commercial DRT services in the UK, largely operating in England so far, are generally registered

+- as a flexible bus service with the Traffic Commissioner, and operations are open for general use. - operators to comply with the guidelines set out by the Traffic Commissioner on certain areas.
+For example, the guidelines state that buses must arrive to a customer not more than ten minutes earlier and not more than ten time specified in the booking. - passengers on board a vehicle must be subject to paying the same fare conditions.
+This may be viewed as a limitation by some DRT operators, as the opportunity to charge 'surge fares' based on demand are restricted, as can happen on ridehailing services, such as Uber.